-For 2014, based upon recommendations of the Compensation Committee and the Radford Report, the Board established target bonus amounts for Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, Dr. Ramsey and Mr. Wiley equal to 60%, 50%, 35%, 35% and 30% of their respective base salaries.
-The target bonus amounts are intended to result in total cash compensation 5% and 4% above the 75th percentile for Drs.
-Link and Vahanian, respectively, and between the 25th and 50th percentile for Mr. Link, Dr. Ramsey and Mr. Wiley, as compared to similarly positioned executives at comparable biotechnology companies.
-Each named executive officer's target bonus opportunity will be based on the executive's target bonus times the percentage of corporate goals achieved and the percentage of that executive's individual goals achieved, each on a weighted basis.
-The Board has reserved the ability to award above-target bonuses to recognize over-achievement of corporate and/or individual goals, and to adjust goals based upon changes in the Company's business and priorities over the course of the year.
+For 2015, based upon recommendations of the Compensation Committee and the Radford Report, the Board established target bonus amounts for Dr. Charles Link, Dr. Vahanian, Mr. Henneman, Dr. Ramsey and Mr. Wiley equal to 60%, 50%, 40%, 35% and 30% of their respective base salaries.
+The target bonus amounts were intended to result in total cash compensation 9% and 12% above the 75th percentile for Drs.
+Link and Vahanian, respectively, and between the 50th and 75th percentiles for Mr. Henneman and Mr. Wiley, and at the 90th percentile for Dr. Ramsey, as compared to similarly positioned executives at comparable biotechnology companies in the 2014 Peer Group.
+The target percentile levels for executives reflect the scope of their respective responsibilities and their history of contributions to the Company.
+Dr. Link serves both as Chief Executive Officer and as Chief Scientific Officer and Dr. Vahanian serves both as President and Chief Medical Officer.
+Each named executive officer's target bonus opportunity will be determined by multiplying the executive's target bonus times the percentage of corporate goals achieved and the percentage of that executive's individual goals achieved, each on a weighted basis.
+The 2015 corporate goals included the following, each of which was assigned a weight of 20%.